uodatascience/Intro_to_R/0201_Objects.md

     "belong to" functions, but classes are more rigorously defined.

--   **Reference classes:** Objects that use **message passing** - or the method 'belongs to' the object instance rather than the class.
+-   **Reference classes:** Objects that use **message passing** - or the method finally 'belongs to' the class rather than a function.

 The easiest way to see everything about an object is to use the str() function, short for structure.
 For example we can see everything about